AadarshaBhattarai1/PINN-Harmonic-Oscillator/README.md

 ![Final Results Plot](result_plot.png)

 ## Significance
-As a Physics student (National Rank 5, Nepal) and aspiring Computer Scientist, I developed this project to explore **AI for Science**.
-It demonstrates that neural networks can be used as powerful solvers for complex differential equations in mechanical and structural engineering.
+I developed this project to explore **AI for Science**.
+It demonstrates that neural networks can be used as powerful solvers for complex differential equations physics and engineering.